Dr. Budwig’s Diet & Protocol (3)

 Now I ask you, would you rather listen to Bruce Fife on the topic of flax and its health effects than to Dr. Budwig who was one of the greatest medical scientists and who spent a lifetime researching this subject and practicing it with astonishing results?

-Compare Does flax oil (poly unsaturated fatty acids) create free radical damage to those of us who are using quantities to heal?.
+Compare Does flax oil (polyunsaturated fatty acids) create free radical damage to those of us who are using quantities to heal?.

-Dr. Budwig states that honey is necessary for the mix, and she recommends fruit and juices, but I thought sugar in any form was a cancer feeder?
+Question 9: Fruit and sugar: Dr. Budwig states that honey is necessary for the mix, and she recommends fruit and juices, but isn't sugar in any form a cancer feeder?

 Answer: